stanley-fork/WFGY/TensionUniverse/BlackHole/Q012_yang_mills_existence_and_mass_gap.md

 ## 7. AI and WFGY engineering spec

-This block describes how Q012 can be used as an engineering module for AI systems within the WFGY framework at the effective layer, without exposing any deep TU generative rules.
+This block describes how Q012 can be used as an engineering module for AI systems within the WFGY framework at the effective layer, without exposing any deep TU generative rules or claiming to solve the Yang Mills mass gap problem.

 ### 7.1 Training signals